dask/distributed/docs/source/scheduling-state.rst

 The life of a computation with Dask can be described in the following stages:

-1. The user authors a graph using some library, perhaps Dask.delayed or dask.dataframe or the ``submit/map`` functions on the client.
+1. The user authors a graph using some library, perhaps dask.delayed or dask.dataframe or the ``submit/map`` functions on the client.
 They submit these tasks to the scheduler.
-2. The schedulers assimilates these tasks into its graph of all tasks to track and as their dependencies become available it asks workers to run each of these tasks.
+2. The schedulers assimilates these tasks into its graph of all tasks to track, and as their dependencies become available it asks workers to run each of these tasks in turn.
-3. The worker receives information about how to run the task, communicates with its peer workers to collect dependencies, and then runs the relevant function on the appropriate data.
-It reports back to the scheduler that it has finished.
+3. The worker receives information about how to run the task, communicates with its peer workers to collect data dependencies, and then runs the relevant function on the appropriate data.
+It reports back to the scheduler that it has finished, keeping the result stored in the worker where it was computed.
 4. The scheduler reports back to the user that the task has completed.
 If the user desires, it then fetches the data from the worker through the scheduler.